-The dangers of early sports specialization
+The benefits and risks of early sports specialization

 Organized youth sports are becoming increasingly competitive and early sports specialization is becoming more popular among young athletes.
 However, there are many factors to consider when talking about early sport specialization at a young age, as there are both benefits and concerns about early sports specialization.

-Organized youth sports are becoming increasingly competitive and early sports specialization is becoming more popular among young athletes.
+TOrganized youth sports are becoming increasingly competitive and early sports specialization is becoming more popular among young athletes.
 Athletes are focusing on one sport at a young age with the hope of increasing their chances of success in the sport, and it’s not uncommon to see youth athletes focusing on one specific sport for a large portion of the year.

 There are many factors to consider when talking about early sport specialization at a young age, as there are both benefits and concerns about early sports specialization.

 The biggest concern with early specialization is the greater risk for overuse injuries, especially if your athlete hasn’t gone through puberty, because their muscles and tendons are still developing.
 Participating in multiple sports allows athletes to develop different neuromuscular patterns and increase their adaptive skills.
 Moving and falling differently when playing a variety of sports can also be a preventative for injury in your chosen sport.